 Each county in the state of Washington has a sheriff’s department with an elected sheriff and hired deputies.
 The deputies perform law enforcement duties within the county and may coordinate with other agencies like the Washington State Police.
 To become a deputy sheriff, recruits must meet the standards set by the WSCJTC.
-Each county may pose additional requirements for deputies, such as experience working as a commissioned police officer.
+Each county may pose additional requirements for deputies, such as prior experience working as a commissioned police officer.

-The Pierce County Sheriff’s Department serves the state’s second-largest county, which is home to the large city of Tacoma.
+The Pierce County Sheriff’s Department (PCSD) serves the state’s second-largest county, which is home to the large city of Tacoma.
 The PCSD serves over 875,000 residents countywide.4 Pierce County is always looking for good candidates for deputies.
-Recruits must meet the basic WSCJTC requirements and achieve a minimum score of 70 percent on an entrance exam.
+Recruits must meet the basic WSCJTC requirements and achieve a minimum score of 70% on an entrance exam.
 Law enforcement deputies with the Pierce County Sheriff’s Department earn a starting salary of $61,985 per year, which can rise up to $92,682 per year.4

 Police Departments in Washington

 There are 272 law enforcement agencies in Washington.
 Applicants hoping to work in law enforcement in Washington may work for the state police, a sheriff’s office, or one of the many municipal police departments.
-There are plenty of opportunities across the state, but three cities employ the largest staffs of commissioned police officers.
-These are Seattle, Spokane, and Tacoma.
+There are plenty of opportunities across the state, though three cities employ the largest staffs of commissioned police officers: Seattle, Spokane, and Tacoma.
 To work for any police department in the state, a recruit must meet the WSCJTC minimum requirements, receive a conditional offer, and successfully complete the training academy.

-- A reasonable credit history with no failures to pay taxes or child support
+- Have a reasonable credit history with no failures to pay taxes or child support

-Tacoma is Washington’s third largest city and has a sizable police force in the Tacoma Police Department working to keep its residents safe.
-New recruits hoping to become officers must meet the WSCJTC minimum requirements to be considered.
-They must also complete a Personal History Questionnaire and a physical fitness test.
-Once the fitness test is passed, applicants may take a written exam to determine final eligibility.
+Tacoma is Washington’s third-largest city and has a sizable police force in the Tacoma Police Department (TPD) working to keep its residents safe.
+New recruits hoping to become officers must meet the WSCJTC minimum requirements to be considered and have a current Washington driver’s license as well as current First Aid and CPR certification.
+The starting pay for Tacoma police officers is $32.22 per hour.7

 Police Training Academies in Washington

-The only police training academy in Washington is the Basic Law Enforcement Academy, or BLEA, run by the WSCJTC in Burien.
+The only basic police training academy in Washington is the Basic Law Enforcement Academy, or BLEA, run by the WSCJTC in Burien.
 Recruits whose hiring agency is more than 40 miles away from the Criminal Justice Training Center are eligible for on-site lodging throughout the academy.
 The only way to enroll in the academy is first to be offered a conditional position with one of the state’s recognized law enforcement agencies, including the Washington State Police, a sheriff’s office, or a city police department.
-The agency that sponsors a recruit takes on part of the cost of the training.
+The BLEA does not accept self-sponsored applicants.

-Recruits attending the BLEA learn all the skills needed to be a law enforcement officer in 720 hours of curriculum.
+Recruits attending the BLEA learn all the basic skills needed to be a law enforcement officer across 720 hours of training.
 These include criminal law and procedures, cultural awareness, traffic enforcement, communication skills, firearms skills, crisis prevention, patrol procedures, and defensive tactics.
 Many hiring agencies require additional training, such as field training, after officers graduate from the academy.

 Washington Police Jobs Outlook

-The growth in police and deputy sheriff positions in the state of Washington is expected to be strong.
-From now through 2022, projections indicate that an average of 300 new jobs will open up every year.6 This represents a 3.4 % growth each year.6 For new recruits this growth, along with the state’s high average salary of over $70,000 (the fifth highest in the nation), is good news and demonstrates that there will be plenty of opportunities for new cops and sheriff’s deputies in the state.7
+Growth in police and deputy sheriff positions in the state of Washington is expected to be strong in the coming years.
+From now through 2026, projections anticipate a 10.5% jobs growth rate for police and sheriff’s patrol officers in Washington, with 770 average annual openings in the state.8 This growth along with the statewide average annual police salary of $78,600 (the fourth-highest in the US) demonstrates the opportunities for new cops and sheriff’s deputies in the Washington.9